pclubiitk/pclub-website/_posts/2025-04-03-Containerization-and-Scaling.md

 4. **Deploy:** Continuous delivery systems like Argo CD push the update to Kubernetes.
 5. **Monitor:** Use Prometheus and Grafana to keep an eye on performance.

-At Netflix, this process can deploy over a thousand updates daily—faster than you can binge your favorite series!
+At Netflix, this process can deploy over a thousand updates daily, faster than you can binge your favorite series!

 ---